Floor Reflection Simulator

-Due to the high interaural cross-correlation between the reflected and direct wave, the reflection from the floor is heard as a change in the timbre and not suppressed as in the case of a lateral reflection (Precedence effect).
+Due to the high interaural cross-correlation between the reflected and direct wave, the reflection from the floor is heard as a change in the timbre and not suppressed as in the case of lateral reflections (Precedence effect).
 From Loudspeakers And Rooms by Floyd E. Toole: "The comb filtering effect is audibly obvious... if there is a single, strong vertical (median plane) reflection in an otherwise echo-free environment."
 Fortunately, the threshold of detection of reflections is higher in a normal reverberant living room than in reverberant-free anechoic chamber (see Søren Bech: Timbral aspects of reproduced sound in small rooms part 1).
-According to Søren Bech's paper, the threshold values in a reverberant field for a floor reflection with 1.6 msec delay are 4 dB for speech and 7 dB for pink noise.
+According to Bech the threshold of a floor reflection with 1.6 msec delay in a reverberant field can be as high as 4 dB for speech and 7 dB for pink noise.

 Format: xls (Microsoft Excel 2003 Workbook)